 Burundi procured sufficient LLINs to achieve universal coverage of the targeted at risk population.
-The country secured sufficient resources to procure the LLINs, and ACTs required in 2020.
-Burundi has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control Scorecard.
+The country secured sufficient resources to procure the RDTs and ACTs required in 2021, and has good stocks of these commodities.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO and has developed an insecticide resistance monitoring and management plan.